danielhz/sparql-prov-watdiv/README.md

     tripleprov/dataset/watdiv.100M-namedgraphs.nt
 ```

-Observe, that TripleProve only supports the named graph reification
+Observe that TripleProv only supports the named graph reification
 scheme.

 ## Generate the queries